Local Plumbing Faucet Repair in Mill Valley, CA

-For faucet repair in Mill Valley, the local details decide which parts actually last.
-Set in California's Mediterranean climate region — a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun — homes here contend with hard, mineral-heavy water that scales pipes and water heaters and long dry spells that shift soil and crack buried pipe, so we spec corrosion- and climate-rated pipe, fittings, and water heaters rather than whatever's cheapest on the shelf.
+What makes faucet repair last in Mill Valley is local knowledge — the climate, the water, the housing stock.
+Set in California's Mediterranean climate region — a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun — homes here contend with hard, mineral-heavy water that scales pipes and water heaters and long dry spells that shift soil and crack buried pipe, so we spec corrosion- and climate-rated pipe, fittings, and fixtures rather than whatever's cheapest on the shelf.
 The failures we see most around Marin County are dripping faucets and worn fixture cartridges and UV-cracked hose bibs and exposed PVC, and our faucet repair trucks are stocked for them.
-With 81% of local homes built before 1980, original galvanized pipe and aging water heaters past their service life are common — we size every fix to the system in front of us.
+With 81% of local homes built before 1980, original galvanized pipe and aging fixtures past their service life are common — we size every fix to the system in front of us.

-Mill Valley sits in California's Mediterranean climate region, which brings a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun.
-For a home's plumbing that means contending with hard, mineral-heavy water that scales pipes and water heaters, long dry spells that shift soil and crack buried pipe, and intense afternoon UV that degrades exposed PVC and hose bibs — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+Climate-wise, Mill Valley belongs to California's Mediterranean climate region, with a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun.
+For a home's plumbing that means contending with hard, mineral-heavy water that scales pipes and water heaters, long dry spells that shift soil and crack buried pipe, and intense afternoon UV that degrades exposed PVC and hose bibs — so we spec corrosion- and freeze-rated pipe, fittings, and equipment to match the local climate.

 Faucet drips when it's off